pingcap/tidb-operator/examples/monitor-with-thanos/README.md

 watch kubectl -n <namespace> get pod
 ```

-If you need to store historical data,you can spec `objectStorageConfig` field and create the corresponding secret.
+If you need to store historical data, you can configure the `objectStorageConfig` field and create the corresponding secret.

 ## Install Thanos